 Based on the withdrawal date determined by the Office of Registrar, students may receive a full or partial fee refund.
 Refund of fees is based on the number of calendar days (not school days) completed until the date the withdrawal is filed, (see chart provided below).
-The refund schedule is based on whether the student is new or continuing. (http://registrar.sa.ucsb.edu/refund.aspx).
+The refund schedule is based on whether the student is new or continuing.
+It can be found on the Office of Registrar's website, under the Fees & Residency tab.